All things considered, the steadily growing movement for a zero-waste life is a huge milestone for humanity.

 While decluttering is a great way to reduce the waste in your life, take it a step further and make sure that you donate the stuff you no longer need.
 You never know, that top you never wear anymore might spark joy in someone else.

-But, thanks to corporate social responsibility PR stunts, people are rallying around corporations’ efforts to be green and shaming those who aren’t trying.
-There’s power in numbers, and enough voices can make a difference as well.
+But, thanks to more available information online, people are rallying around corporations’ ‘greenwashing’ campaigns, and calling out those who aren’t even trying a more sustainable approach.
+There’s power in numbers, and our collective efforts can make a difference.